How the snapdrive snap connect command works

 snapdrive snap connectcommand connects the entire target disk group.
 To make the connection, SnapDrive for UNIX re-activates all of the logical volumes for the target disk group and mounts all the file systems on the logical volumes.

 If you specify

-snap connectcommand, host volumes and file systems are always renamed.
+autorenameoption with the snap connect command, host volumes and file systems are always renamed.
 The disk groups are renamed only if they already exist on the host.

 If you specify a Snapshot copy that contains an NFS directory tree, SnapDrive for UNIX creates a clone of the FlexVol volume that contains the NFS directory tree.
 SnapDrive for UNIX then connects the volume to the host and mounts the NFS file system.
 Within the directory tree, SnapDrive for UNIX deletes any new NFS files or directories that you create after you created the Snapshot copy.
 SnapDrive for UNIX deletes any files or directories from the FlexVol volume that are outside the NFS directories that you connect, if the

 If you connect a Snapshot copy that contains NFS directory trees using the

 -readonlyoption, SnapDrive for UNIX mounts the Snapshot copy of the directory directly without creating a clone.
 You cannot use the

 snapdrive snap connectcommand to specify NFS mountpoints on the same command line as non-NFS entities; that is, using the options